 - If AOBP is used, use the mean calculated and displayed by the device.
-If non-AOBP (see note 2) is used, take at least three readings, discard the first and calculate the mean of the remaining measurements.
-A history and physical exam should be performed and diagnostic tests ordered. - AOBP = Automated Office BP.
-This is performed with the patient unattended in a private area.
-Non-AOBP = Non-automated measurement performed using an electronic upper arm device with the provider in the room. - Diagnostic thresholds for AOBP, ABPM, and home BP in patients with diabetes have yet to be established (and may be lower than 130/80 mmHq). - Serial office measurements over 3-5 visits can be used if ABPM or home measurement not available. - Home BP Series: Two readings taken each morning and evening for 7 days (28 total).
-Discard first day readings and average the last 6 days. - 6) Annual BP measurement is recommended to detect progression to hypertension.
+If OBPM is used, take at least three readings, discard the first and calculate the mean of the remaining measurements.
+A history and physical exam should be performed and diagnostic tests ordered. - 2) Serial office measurements over 3-5 visits can be used if ABPM or HBPM are not available. - Home BP Series: Two readings taken each morning and evening for 7 days (28 total).
+Discard first day readings and average the last 6 days. - 4) In patient with suspected masked hypertension, ABPM or HBPM could be considered to rule out masked hypertension.